Amid Australian lobster glut, supermarkets impose purchase limits

 In previous years, Australia exported more than 90 percent of its lobsters to China, where they are a popular delicacy, especially at weddings and banquets.
 But in the face of rising tensions between the two countries, China stopped importing them.

-After Australia called for an independent inquiry into the origins of the coronavirus pandemic in China, Beijing unleashed a series of economic measures, including high tariffs on Australian barley.
+After Australia called for an independent inquiry into the origins of the coronavirus pandemic in China, Beijing unleashed economic measures, including high tariffs on Australian barley.
 Last month, it added a de facto ban on live lobster imports.

 Neither side appears willing to back down.
 But Australia’s export market relies heavily on China, and the fallout of the lobster trade war serves as an example of just how costly a prolonged economic conflict could be for Canberra.